yossi-toros-oath/SacalaForExpression/README.md

 }
 ```

-###### The for loop is just a syntactic sugar for higher order conrol abstractions.
+The for loop is just a syntactic sugar for higher order conrol abstractions.
-###### The scala compiler will convert the for loop to one of the following control abstractions.
+The scala compiler will convert the for loop to one of the following control abstractions.
 1. foreach
 2. map
 3. flatMap
 4. withFilter
-###### In other words scala does not have a for loop it is systactic sugar for these methods.
-###### The real purpose of the scala for expression is to write the code in a way that makes more sense.You should use the for expression when you think your code is getting too cryptic using those methods, and it makes more sense using a for expression.

-###### Once you know that for is a syntactic sugar it beacomes easy understanding the for expression.__
+In other words scala does not have a for loop it is systactic sugar for these methods.The real purpose of the scala for expression is to write the code in a way that makes more sense.You should use the for expression when you think your code is getting too cryptic using those methods, and it makes more sense using a for expression.Once you know that for is a syntactic sugar it beacomes easy understanding the for expression.

-### Lets bring the "yield" back to the structure.In the absance of the yield for behaves like the foreach method.
+## Lets bring the "yield" back to the structure.
+In the absance of the yield for behaves like the foreach method , now  the for loop will behave like the map method.
 ```
 for (abrv <- abrvs)  yield {
   if (states.contains(abrv)) {